jkhelil/throttling-study/README.md

 For example, we can have a process that starts its life by fetching some configuration elements from somewhere and doing some expensive configuration stuff before being really ready to work.

-This proposition aims at distinguishing the `starting` and `ready` state.
+This proposition aims at distinguishing the `starting` and `ready` states.

 ## Need for throttling